migangtor/dbt-crash-course/README.md

     - Once created click on the email link and go to the keys menu a
 #9.
 Create new key, this will download a json file into your machine.
 Store the file in the same directory where the profiles.yml is
 #10.
 Update the key file credentials with the path of the downloaded file
 #11.
-Check if the set up is correct -> Shell: dbt debug (NOTE: a fix may be to change the directory to there dbt_project.yml )
+Check if the set up is correct -> Shell: dbt debug (NOTE: a fix may be to change the directory to there dbt_project.yml ) If there are no
+     error messages this means that your project has been set up
+#12.